-AACR-Waun Ki Hong Award for Outstanding Achievement in Cancer Research Recipient
+AACR-Waun Ki Hong Award for Outstanding Achievement in Translational and Clinical Cancer Research Recipient

-This award recognizes a worthy cancer researcher who has conducted highly meritorious laboratory, translational, or clinical cancer anywhere in the world at a relatively early state in his or her career.
+This award recognizes a worthy cancer researcher who has conducted highly meritorious translational or clinical cancer anywhere in the world at a relatively early state in his or her career.

-Dr. Lo delivered his award lecture titled “Therapeutic Resistance in Melanoma" at the AACR Annual Meeting 2017 in Washington, D.C.
-The award presentation and lecture were held Monday, April 3, 2017, at the Washington Convention Center.
+Dr. Jänne delivered his award lecture titled “Developing Combination Precision Therapies for Lung Cancer" at the AACR Annual Meeting 2018 in Chicago, Illinois.
+The award presentation and lecture were held Monday, April 16, 2018, at the McCormick Place North/South Convention Center.

-The AACR established this Award in recognition of Dr. Hong's extraordinary contributions to cancer research, cancer care, and cancer prevention during his brilliant career as a physician-scientist.
-This award recognizes a worthy cancer researcher who has conducted highly meritorious laboratory, translational, or clinical cancer research anywhere in the world at a relatively early stage in his/her career.
-It will honor the outstanding research of a young investigator who has not yet reached 46 years of age at the time of the award presentation.
+The AACR established this award in recognition of Dr. Hong's extraordinary contributions to cancer research, cancer care, and cancer prevention during his brilliant career as a physician-scientist.
+This award recognizes a worthy cancer researcher who has conducted highly meritorious translational or clinical cancer research anywhere in the world at a relatively early stage in his/her career.
+It will honor the outstanding research of a young investigator who has not yet reached 51 years of age at the time of the award presentation.